inclezd/foss-project-evaluations/README.md

-# foss-project-evaluations
+# FOSS Project Evaluations

-Evaluations of open source projects with regard to suitability for student engagement
+The repository will collect evaluations of FOSS projects with regard to their suitability for student engagement.
+The evaluations should be easily updated over time.
+The evaluation rubric may also change over time.

-Summary:
+## Evaluation Criteria

-The repository will collect evaluations of FOSS projects, that can be easily updated.
-The rubric should be allowed to change over time.
+The evaluation criteria to be initially used are obtained from the [POSSE community](http://foss2serve.org/index.php/Project_Evaluation_(Activity))